 2. Research the prerequisites well before you are ready to apply to PT school so you won’t be stuck taking post-baccalaureate classes.
 You should really research ALL of the requirements needed for the schools you would like to apply to.
 It might help to make an excel sheet.
 I remember my freshman year of undergrad, I had a blue notebook with all of my PT school info in it and I used it up until I applied to PT school 4 yrs later.

 3. I majored in Exercise Science (Kinesiology), but you can major in whatever you’re interested in.
-Just make sure you are incorporating the PT School pre-reqs into your schedule.
+Just make sure you are incorporating the PT School pre-requisites into your schedule.
 Keep those grades up!
-Especially in your pre-reqs.
+Especially in your pre-requisites.

 5. Research the schools you are thinking of applying to.
 If you can, go visit the school so you can get a feel for the program.
 Write out a list of all the questions you have about the program and talk to the staff and current students.
 Make sure the staff learns your name.
 Researching is important because you do not want to get stuck in a program that you don’t enjoy.